Carter907/streamline/README.md

 ```
 brancher archive
 ```
-archives a project to an executable jar file
+packages a project to an executable jar file

 ### branch.toml